-Allan L. Bridgford Vice President and Chairman of the Executive Committee (1) William L. Bridgford Chairman of the Board and Member of the Executive Committee (1) John V. Simmons President and Member of the Executive Committee Raymond F. Lancy Chief Financial Officer, Executive Vice President, Treasurer and Member of the Executive Committee
+Allan L. Bridgford, Sr. Vice President and Chairman of the Executive Committee (1) William L. Bridgford Chairman of the Board and Member of the Executive Committee (1)

+John V. Simmons President and Member of the Executive Committee the Executive Committee

+Raymond F. Lancy Chief Financial Officer, Executive Vice President, Treasurer and Member of

-(1) William L. Bridgford is the nephew of Allan L. Bridgford.
-Allan L. Bridgford is the father of Allan L. Bridgford, Jr., who serves on the Company's Board of Directors.
+(1) William L. Bridgford is the nephew of Allan L. Bridgford, Sr..
+Allan L. Bridgford, Sr. is the father of Allan L. Bridgford, Jr., who serves on the Company's Board of Directors.

-A biographical summary regarding William L. Bridgford, Raymond F. Lancy and John V. Simmons is set forth above under the caption "Directors."
-Biographical information with respect to the Company's other executive officer, Allan L. Bridgford, is set forth below:
+A biographical summary regarding each of Allan L. Bridgford, Sr., William L. Bridgford, Raymond F. Lancy and John V. Simmons is set forth above under the caption "Directors."